End of Year Activities

 Many teachers will soon say bye to their learners.
 In the few days you have left with your learners take the opportunity to leave them with fond memories and knowing you believe in them.
 This may be difficult, especially when your students are restless.
 However, you still have time to end the year meaningfully by getting students to reflect, express gratitudes, cultivate relationships with their peers, play, and explore the world.
 Below, are tips, resources, and ideas to help you end the year making a lasting impression.
 Feel free to download the slides and share them with your staff.
 Keep scrolling to access the bookmarks.

-- reflect on goals and set some goals for the summer in a vision board or goal poster.
+- Students can reflect on goals and set some goals for the summer in a vision board or goal poster.

-- make a teacher appreciation video, magazine, or slideshow.
+- Students can make a teacher appreciation video, magazine, or slideshow.

-- end the year with a short live presentation.
+- End the year with a short live presentation that is 6 minutes or less.
 Try having them share their passion in a TedTalk, Ignite, or Pecha Kucha format.

-- learn outdoors.
-Check out my presentation with over 10 school ground activities.
+- Learn outdoors.
+Check out my STEAM/STEM outdoor activities.

-- play games or create their own games.
+- Play games or get students to create their own games.
 Check out my game based resources.

-- explore the world with virtual fieldtrips.
+- Students can explore the world with virtual field trips.
 Try these resources.

 - Integrate humor in lessons.
 Find ideas in my post about integrating humor.